abarrafo/zoneminderS3Backup/README.md

 * Running-single node ZoneMinder setup.
 (I run ZM on a Centos7 machine)
 * ZoneMinder DB credentials.
-* Redis DB installed on the instance.
+* Redis DB installed on the instance and ready for connections.
 * S3 Bucket with IAM credentials.
+* Java 8 installed.

 ### Required JVM Params to Run